flexie/CSE-8803/docs/homework.md

 1. Exercises 1 and 2 from [Introduction to Image Processing], exercises 1-4 from [Image Approximation with Fourier and Wavelets], and exercises 1-3 from [2-D Daubechies Wavelets].
 	* **Due date**: Thursday, January 23, at 3:00 PM.

+2. Exercises 1-5 from [Volumetric wavelet Data Processing], exercises 1 and 2 from [Linear Image Denoising], exercises 1-3 from [Wavelet Denoising], exercises 1-4 from [Wavelet Block Thresholding], and exercises 1-6 from [Stein Unbiased Risk Estimator].
+	* **Due date**: Thursday, January 30, at 3:00 PM.

 ### Handins

 Make a script that produces the plots and carefully describes your findings.
 The code itself is part of the assignment; make sure that it is readable and carefully documented.

 Generate a pdf or HTML file from your script.
 You may do this by exporting the Jupyter notebook that contains your answers/codes.
 Make sure that the lay-out is readable.
 Look for documentation on making up your code for publication.

 The naming convention for this file is studentnumber_assingmentnumber.[pdf/html].
-Send the file to [Ali Siahkoohi](mailto:alisk@gatech.edu) with subject CSE 8803.
+Send the file to [Ali Siahkoohi](mailto:alisk@gatech.edu) with subject **CSE 8803**.
 For some exercises you will be asked to write separate functions.
 In this case include ALL the files in a zip-file named studentnumber_assingmentnumber.zip.

 If you need further assistance, you can find Ali at S1363L workstation (13th floor), Coda Building.